Keisei Yawata Station: Layout

-The station consists of a single island platform connected via a footbridge to an elevated station building.
+The station features a single island platform accessible via a footbridge that connects to an elevated station building.

 Platforms

 History

 Keisei Yawata Station was opened on 3 November 1915 as Shin-Yawata Station (新八幡駅, Shin-Yawata eki).
 The original Yawata Station was located towards Onigoe Station and was closed on 15 August 1942.
 The station was renamed to its present name on 1 November 1942.
 Ichikawa Keisei Department Store opened at the station in 1963.The store closed in 2007 as part of the JR Motoyawata Station re-development project.

 Station numbering was introduced to all Keisei Line stations on 17 July 2010.
 Keisei Yawata was assigned station number KS16.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 36,364 passengers daily.